flurdy/doubledragon/README.md

   I.e. add a TLS certificate to an ingress.

-  This step may have to wait until you add your own apps later on in the tutorial.
+  These steps may have to wait until you add your own apps later on in the tutorial.

 * Edit your app's _ingress_ `apps/base/someapp/ingress.yaml`